deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 *"Everything okay with you two?"* He whispered.

 Regaari’s ears drooped very slightly.
-In order to avoid triggering the translator and having Ayma overhear, he had to reply in his faltering English. *"She... only want be friend."*
+In order to avoid triggering the translator and having Ayma overhear, he had to reply in his faltering English. *"She...only want be friend."*

 *"Ouch.
 Sorry, bro."*